Venture Capital 101: Everything You Need to Know

 Venture capital firms are organizations directly related to investing who raise money from family offices, institutional investors, and high net worth individuals.

 There are different investment theories, theses, and practices across VC firms, that determine the investment size for any single startup.
 The essential roles that establish those practices are the management teams, market opportunists, business planners, and risk analysts.
 For instance, one thesis could be funding early-stage startups in the IT industry located in San Francisco.
 The same formula could apply to startups in later stages, different industries, or locations.

 VC firms can use our firmographic data to easily segment different companies by industry, headcount, location, and more to aid and streamline the search process.
-Furthermore, you can check our other datasets, such as employee and job postings, and use them in combination for more detailed insights: expansion strategies, professionals working in the company, etc. Download the company data sample below to see the value our data can bring to you.
+Furthermore, you can check our other products, such as employee, job postings, and company funding datasets, and use them in combination for more detailed insights: expansion strategies, professionals working in the company, funding rounds, etc. Download the company data sample below to see the value our data can bring to you.